List of James Bond novels and short stories: Young Bond

 The Young Bond series of novels was started by Charlie Higson and, between 2005 and 2009, five novels and one short story were published.
 The first Young Bond novel, SilverFin was also adapted and released as a graphic novel on 2 October 2008 by Puffin Books.
 Comic book artist Kev Walker illustrated Higson's novel.
 Young Bond is set in the 1930s, which would fit the chronology with that of Fleming.

 Higson stated that he was instructed by the Fleming estate to ignore all other interpretations of Bond, except the original Fleming version.
 As the background to Bond's childhood, Higson used Bond's obituary in You Only Live Twice as well as his own and Fleming's childhoods.
 In forming the early Bond character, Higson created the origins of some of Bond's character traits, including his love of cars and fine wine.

 In October 2013 Ian Fleming Publications announced that Stephen Cole would continue the series, with the first edition scheduled to be released in Autumn 2014.
 The title was later confirmed as Shoot to Kill with a release date of 6 November 2014, and it was further confirmed that Cole would be credited as Steve Cole for the release.

+The Moneypenny Diaries

+The Moneypenny Diaries is a series of novels and short stories chronicling the life of Miss Jane Moneypenny, M's personal secretary in Ian Fleming's James Bond series; it is considered an official spin-off of the Bond books.
+The diaries are penned by Samantha Weinberg under the pseudonym Kate Westbrook, who is depicted as the book's "editor."

+Double O series

+Kim Sherwood was commissioned by the Ian Fleming estate to write a trilogy of novels set in the world of James Bond.
+Although some of Fleming's ideas are used, Bond himself does not appear in these novels.